home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 Sometimes the above steps will still not result in location updates reaching your server, at this point you need to look at the [crash logs](#android-crash-logs) to determine whats going on.
 The entire location decision making process is printed to the logs to help you understand whats happening.
 When you look at the logs pay attention to the lines that contain `LocBroadcastReceiver` to follow the decisions.
 Keep in mind you want roughly 10 minutes of logs so you may need to keep the app open to generate longer logs while the issue is happening.

 Below is an example of what you can expect to see to ensure that location updates are coming to the phone.
-The app still has a decision making process to ensure we get a valid location to actually send back.
+The app still has a decision making process to ensure it gets a valid location to actually send back.
 These are the logs you can expect to see when a duplicate location is received.
 The app will not send the same location update to the server if it has not changed for 15 minutes since the last update was sent.

 ```
 2021-02-03 09:03:00.900 7306-7306/?
 D/LocBroadcastReceiver: Received location update.